 On March 11, 2021, the United States executed the American Rescue Plan Act of 2021 (ARPA), which included \$8.0 billion in funds to be awarded as economic assistance to eligible U.S. airports to prevent, prepare for, and respond to COVID-19.
 Under ARPA, primary commercial service airports share nearly \$6.5 billion in a similar way to how airports currently receive Airport Improvement Program (AIP) entitlement funds.
 Also, shared funds are available for airports to provide relief from rent and minimum annual guarantees to eligible airport concessions.
 The Airport received an award totaling \$204.3 million of general grant funding, as well as an additional \$28.8 million reserved for concessionaire relief (together known as ARPA Funds).
+In 2024, the Airport issued in the form of rent credits to eligible concessionaires the \$28.8 million ARPA concessionaire relief.
+The Airport received \$28.8 million in 2024, but reflected in the financial statements in 2023.
 The ARPA general grant funding may be used to fund costs related to operations, personnel, cleaning, sanitation, janitorial services, combating spread of pathogens at the Airport, and debt service payments, including reimbursement of debt service payments.
-Airport management determined to use the \$204.3 million in the general grant funding of ARPA Funds as a reimbursement of debt service payments.
-As of December 31, 2021, the Airport had been reimbursed \$195.2 million and recognized as nonoperating revenue in 2021.
+Airport management decided to use the \$204.3 million in the general grant funding of ARPA Funds as a reimbursement of debt service payments.
+As of December 31, 2021, the Airport had been reimbursed \$195.2 million and recognized as non-operating revenue in 2021.
 In July 2022, the Airport received the remaining \$9.1 million.
 On April 22, 2022, the City, for and on behalf of the Airport, executed ARPA Act Irrevocably Committed Escrow Agreement (ARPA Act Irrevocable Escrow) to restrict all the reimbursed general grant funding under ARPA Funds solely for future application to senior and/or subordinate debt service payments and deposited the full amount of the general grant funding under the ARPA Funds into the ARPA Act Irrevocable Escrow.
-Approximately \$50.3 million of the ARPA Act Irrevocable Escrow was utilized for debt service payments in 2022.
-As of December 31, 2022, approximately \$154.0 million in ARPA Act Irrevocable Escrow remained available for future debt service.
+Approximately \$101.2 million and \$50.3 million of the ARPA Act Irrevocable Escrow was utilized for debt service payments in 2023 and 2022, respectively.
+As of December 31, 2023, approximately \$59.7 million in ARPA Act Irrevocable Escrow remained available for future debt service and remaining amount is expected to be fully utilized in 2024.